awsdocs/aws-doc-sdk-examples/dotnetv3/StepFunctions/README.md

-# Amazon Step Functions code examples for the SDK for .NET
+# Step Functions code examples for the SDK for .NET

 ## Overview
-The examples in this folder perform Step Functions actions using the AWS SDK for .NET.
+The examples in this folder perform AWS Step Functions actions using the AWS SDK for .NET.

 AWS Step Functions is a visual workflow service that helps developers use AWS services to build distributed applications, automate processes, orchestrate